 We also need an official list simply for developers to be able to display relevant information in their own design (if they choose to support a list of meta-information they SHOULD know which tag has the wanted meaning so that other apps could understand the same meaning).

-- The TagName SHOULD always be written in all capital letters and contain no space.
+- The TagName SHOULD NOT contain any space.

 - The fields with dates SHOULD have the following format: YYYY-MM-DD hh:mm:ss.mss YYYY = Year, MM = Month, DD = Days, HH = Hours, mm = Minutes, ss = Seconds, mss = Milliseconds.
 To store less accuracy, you remove items starting from the right.
 To store only the year, you would use, “2004”.
 To store a specific day such as May 1st, 2003, you would use “2003-05-01”.